For more information please go to the 'Upgrade to a professional qualification' section.

 Upgrade to a professional qualification

-When taken as an Accredited Short Course, 10 credit points can be put towards either the Military Electronic Systems Engineering MSc, Military Electronic Systems Engineering Foundations PgCert, or Communication Electronic Warfare PgCert.
+When taken as a Short Course for Credit, 10 credit points can be put towards either the Military Electronic Systems Engineering MSc, Military Electronic Systems Engineering Foundations PgCert, or Communication Electronic Warfare PgCert.

 Find out more about short course credit points.